the minimum allowed client version to connect to the databases from this home # set this to accept lower versions of the autentication protocol SQLNET.ALLOWED_LOGON_VERSION_SERVER=11 # if you have a database link to a lower version of an Oracle # set this to that lower version to talk the same authe

 At first I thought this should be setting to be set, like ‘which (lowest) client version is allowed’, but that was not the case.
 Oracle says: “To set the minimum authentication protocol allowed for clients (…) when connecting to Oracle Database instances.”

-According to the documentation, it seems this is used for database links.
-If you want to connect from 12c to 10g via a database link, the [12c] SQLNET.ALLOWED_LOGON_VERSION_CLIENT must be set to 10, because the 12c instance acts a client which want to connect to the 10g instance.
+According to the documentation, this is used for database links.
+If you want to connect from 12c to 10g via a database link, the [12c] SQLNET.ALLOWED_LOGON_VERSION_CLIENT must be set to 10 for the 12c database, because the 12c instance must use the older authentication protocol to to the 10g instance.

 A compatibility matrix (authentication protocol / client / server versions) can be found in the Parameters for the sqlnet.ora File documentation.